-Given the magnitude of the threat to our very existence, one may have expected that these delegates would have devised policies, or at the very least, significant incentives, during the past 23 years of conferences to make a real dent in the rise of atmospheric pollutants, such as carbon dioxide and methane.
+Given the magnitude of the threat to our very existence, one might have expected that these delegates would have devised policies, or at the very least, significant incentives, during the past 23 years of conferences to make a real dent in the rise of atmospheric pollutants, such as carbon dioxide and methane.

-Alas, it is very unlikely that anyone here in Hong Kong has been forced to alter their lifestyle to the extent that their actions would have had a noticeable reduction in their contribution to factors that lead to global warming.
+Alas, it is very unlikely that anyone here in Hong Kong has been forced to alter their lifestyle to the extent that their actions would have made a noticeable reduction in their contribution to factors that lead to global warming.

-In other words, although efforts such as the climate agreement reached in Paris in 2015 are laudable, we observe virtually no change in people’s behaviour to suggest we have an impending catastrophe the likes of which homo sapiens have never experienced before, and life on the planet itself has experienced only five times in the last few billion years.
+In other words, although efforts such as the climate agreement reached in Paris in 2015 are laudable, we observe virtually no change in people’s behaviour to suggest we have an impending catastrophe the likes of which homo sapiens has never experienced before, and life on the planet itself has experienced only five times in the last few billion years.

 I speak of the “sixth extinction,” a term that has recently entered the vernacular.

-For example, as I enter my workplace, I see students taking the lift to go up or down one or two floors using a tiny sip of electricity that, here in Hong Kong, is mostly generated by burning fossil fuels.
+For example, as I enter my workplace, I see students taking the lift to go up or down one or two floors, using a tiny sip of electricity that, here in Hong Kong, is mostly generated by burning fossil fuels.

 Although I have never asked students about this behaviour and other similar types, such as casually opening a window in summer when the air-conditioning is too cool, or not bringing their own mug to the coffee shop, I feel certain the last thought on their minds is their incremental contribution to climate change and our approaching crisis.
 At these times, the frog analogy looms large.

 It also looms large when I observe the local diet, which is largely carnivorous.
-It is said that the single most effective thing any individual can do to combat global warming is to stop, or at least reduce their consumption of meat.
+It is said that the single most effective thing any individual can do to combat global warming is to stop, or at least reduce, their consumption of meat.